 Disney Springs has a large outdoor stage area that has performances daily.
 If you happen to be walking by when there’s some live music, you may want to take a seat and enjoy some free entertainment.

-Disney Springs has a couple of face painting kiosks that your child may enjoy.
+If you’re visiting Disney Springs with toddlers, then you may like that there are a couple of face painting kiosks.
 My daughter loves getting her face painted, and I tend to oblige every few times.
 For whatever reason, she loves picking out a Disney character and having her face transformed.
 I, however, am not a fan of the mess afterward.
 The things I do for my kids!

 Sprinkles Cupcakes ATM